bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 - `<` and `>` will change up and down the directory hierarchy.

-Candidate style settings for those who like a NERDTree like presentation:
+Candidate style settings for those who like a NERDTree-like presentation:

 ```viml
 let g:fern#renderer#default#collapsed_symbol = '▷ '